ajeetraina/docs/content/guides/docker-concepts/the-basics/what-is-a-container.md

  docker stop <the-container-id>
 ```

-In order to remove a container, you can use `docker rm <the-container-id>` command.
+To remove a container, you can use `docker rm <the-container-id>` command.

 Now that you have learned the basics of a Docker container, it's time to learn about Docker image and its layered architecture.

 {{< /tab >}}
 {{< /tabs >}}

-Now that you have learned the basics of a Docker container, it's time to learn about Docker image and it's layered architecture.
+Now that you ran a pre-made Docker image and explored a container, it's time to learn about Docker image and it's layered architecture.

 ## Additional resources